suburbanpuma/nnsvs-spanish-support/README.md

 This includes using parts of our work in yours.
 If you have questions about the license please contact us.

-I (subpum) put this in here because even if it's my repository it's still DYVAUX's legal work.
+I (subpum) put this in here because even if it's my repository it's still DYVAUX's legal assets.
 Respect their work.
 ___

 ## Other: